amitxv/PC-Tuning/docs/pre-install.md

 - Windows 10 1903+ has an [updated scheduler for multi CCX Ryzen CPUs](https://i.redd.it/y8nxtm08um331.png)

-- The implementation of ``Hardware: Independent Flip`` (fullscreen optimizations) improved in around Windows 10 2004+ (approximation as it is unclear) which can potentially result in better performance compared to ``Hardware: Legacy Flip``
+- The implementation of ``Hardware: Independent Flip`` (full screen optimizations) improved in around Windows 10 2004+ (approximation as it is unclear) which can potentially result in better performance compared to ``Hardware: Legacy Flip``

     - See the [Configuring Games and Applications](./post-install.md#configuring-games-and-applications) section for more information

 - The behavior of processes that are affected by a single process raising the clock interrupt frequency significantly changed in Windows 10 2004+, and was [further developed in Windows 11](../media/windows11-timeapi-changes.png), to increase power efficiency but consequently breaks real-time applications and causes incredibly imprecise timing across the operating system.
-However, the old implementation can be mimicked in Windows 11+ and Windows 10 Server (not applicable to client editions) [with a registry entry](/docs/research.md#fixing-timing-precision-in-windows-after-the-the-great-rule-change).
+However, the old implementation can be mimicked in Windows 10 Server 21H2 (not applicable to any client edition) and Windows 11+ [with a registry entry](/docs/research.md#fixing-timing-precision-in-windows-after-the-the-great-rule-change).
 For this reason, it would be appropriate to avoid client editions of Windows 10 2004 - 22H2

 ## Create the Base ISO